JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * `-NoPIMEligibility` - Do not report on PIM eligible Role assignments
     * `-PIMEligibilityIgnoreScope` - By default will only report for PIM Elibility for the scope (`ManagementGroupId`) that was provided.
 If you use the new switch parameter then PIM Eligibility for all onboarded scopes (Management Groups and Subscriptions) will be reported
     * `-NoPIMEligibilityIntegrationRoleAssignmentsAll` - Prevent integration of PIM eligible assignments with RoleAssignmentsAll (HTML, CSV)
+  * `-DefinitionInsightsDedicatedHTML` - DefinitionInsights will be written to a separate HTML file `*_DefinitionInsights.html`
+  * `-NoALZEvergreen` - do not execute ALZ EverGreen

 ### API reference